jiwonz/rbx-koact/README.md

 		print("right mouse clicked")
 	end,
 	on={"Changed",function()
-		print("you can also handle RBXScriptEvent manually too!") end},
+		print("you can also handle Instance's events manually too!") end},
 	onChange={"Name",function(old,new)
 		print("property Name has changed to",new,"from",old)